In-depth reviews

 While Abarth has swapped out plenty of the Fiat 500’s core components for uprated performance parts – suspension, brakes, etc – it has left the battery well alone.
 That means every version uses the same 42kWh battery, which here is good for a claimed range of between 150 and 164 miles – the lower of those two figures relates to the top-spec convertible on the biggest 18-inch wheels.

-While that’s more miles than the outgoing MINI Electric can muster, it’s some way shy of cars like the bigger Cupra Born – which in V1 trim doesn’t cost all that much more than a base Abarth.
-We found spirited high-speed driving doesn’t do the 500e’s range any favours, either; on a rainy day in Northern Italy, we were seeing just over 2.5mi/kWh – translating to a real-world range of just over 100 miles.
-However, the standard Fiat 500 is a frugal city car, so reign things in a bit and you should see that figure improve.
+While that’s more miles than the outgoing MINI Electric can muster, it’s some way shy of cars like the bigger MG4 XPower and Cupra Born – neither of which cost all that much more than a base Abarth.
+We found the usual EV efficiency killers – namely spirited high-speed driving and cold, wet weather – didn’t do the 500e’s range any favours; on a rainy day in Northern Italy, we were seeing just over 2.5mi/kWh – translating to a real-world range of just over 100 miles.
+However, a gentler run on UK roads saw us easily crack 4mi/kWh over a mix of urban and rural roads – pretty much bang-on Abarth’s official figures.

-Charge times are unchanged too.
+Charge times are unchanged versus its Fiat donor car.
 The Abarth’s 85kW rapid charging speeds sit at the slower end of the spectrum, but it should be capable of a 0-80% top-up in just over half an hour when needs must.
 Abarth quotes home charge times via an 11kW wallbox, but you’ll need three-phase electricity to take advantage of that – add at least another couple of hours for a more common 7kW home setup.

 Running costs & insurance